 Effective writing abilities are useful in practically every career.
 We engage in a variety of textual communication in the workplace, and frequently, the success of our company depends on our ability to communicate clearly.
 Consider the last time you received a message that was badly written and you had to spend time attempting to understand what was being asked.
 I imagine it was really frustrating.
 Punctuation serves as the highway signs that direct us as we travel between words and phrases, in my opinion.
 It’s like a stop sign in the midst of the freeway when a comma or apostrophe appears in the wrong location (see what I did there?).We come to a screeching halt and run the risk of a collision with an unsuspecting verb or adjective.

 Why Good Writing Matters in HR

-As HR professionals, we often find ourselves drafting policies, sending out email, taking investigation notes, writing warnings and proofing reviews.
-Poor writing in any of these areas can create confusion and make it difficult to figure out how to proceed with employment decisions.
-Here are some tips to keep bad writing from becoming a problem for you.
+As HR professionals, we frequently write policies, send emails, take notes during investigations, write warnings, and proofread reviews.
+Poor writing in any of these areas can lead to misunderstandings and make it challenging to decide how to move forward with hiring decisions.
+Here are some suggestions to help you avoid having a problem with poor writing.